-Anna has been appointed as an Assistant Coroner for Greater Manchester South.
+Anna sits as an Assistant Coroner for Greater Manchester South.

-Anna also advises a number of campaigning organisations and NGOs on legal strategy.
-She is currently instructed to advise in respect of a claim in damages for a former detainee at Guantanamo Bay.
+Anna also advises a number of campaigning organisations and NGOs on litigation and legal strategy including those representing individuals detained subject to the death penalty and those representing former detainees at Guantanamo Bay.

-Anna is an experienced appellate advocate and is currently instructed on behalf of the family of Susan May who died in 2013 after serving a life sentence for the murder of her aunt, in respect of her pending application before the Criminal Cases Review Commission.
-Susan has always maintained her innocence.
+Anna is also an experienced appellate advocate and is currently instructed on behalf of the family of Susan May who died in 2013 after serving a life sentence for the murder of her aunt, in respect of her pending application before the Criminal Cases Review Commission.
 Anna is a member of the legal Advisory Group for the Centre for Criminal Appeals.

-In 2009 Anna was appointed by Reprieve to represent Samantha Orobator a pregnant British national who was facing the death penalty in Laos for drug offences.
-Anna was able to secure the swift release and repatriation of Samantha back to the UK.
+Anna was appointed by Reprieve to represent a pregnant British national who was facing the death penalty in Laos for drug offences.
+After visiting the young woman in Laos and meeting with the relevant authorities, Anna was able to secure the swift release and her repatriation back to the UK.
 Anna was then involved in the habeas corpus and judicial review proceedings that brought to light the failings of the Laos legal system and tested the UK’s ability to detain an individual following a foreign trial that may have breached Article 6 ECHR; Orobator v HMP Holloway & Anor EWHC 28 (Admin).